All the King's Men (2006 film): Aftermath

 The film was featured in Nathan Rabin's feature for The Onion's A.V.
 Club, My Year of Flops.
 Of three categories (failure, fiasco, or secret success), he labeled All the King's Men as a failure and said of the film: "Zaillian’s dud manages the formidable feat of being at once histrionic and agonizingly dull, hysterically over-the-top yet strangely lifeless."

 Zaillian was stunned by the poor critical and box-office results of this film, which opened with only $3.8 million and barely made $7.2 million at the end of its run in US theaters.
 Another new wide release from the same weekend, the $11.5 million sequel Jackass Number Two, made $28.1 million.
 In an interview with the Los Angeles Times, Zaillian said that the film's poor performance was "like getting hit by a truck. ...
 I don't know what to make of it. ...
 We're all a bit shellshocked.
 I feel like Huey Long must have felt -- you try to do good and they shoot you for it."

 Soundtrack

-The film's score was composed by James Horner, who had previously worked with Zaillian on Searching For Bobby Fischer.
+The film's score was composed and conducted by James Horner, who had previously worked with Zaillian on Searching For Bobby Fischer, and performed by the Hollywood Studio Symphony.